 When students feel sick or when they get hurt, school nurses are the people they go to first.
 School nurses are also responsible in educating students about health.
 Because of their extreme importance, the National School Nurse Day is celebrated every Wednesday of the National Nurses Week.
 During this special day of celebration, various activities are held all of which aim to honor and give recognition to all school nurses.
 For instance, people give gifts and letters of appreciation to school nurses.
 They also shout out on social media how thankful they are of school nurses.

 The National Education Association founded the Department of School Nurses of DSN on July 4, 1968.
-This association aimed to advance school nursing practice and promote good health of all school age children.
-In 1974, President Ford declared the fourth Wednesday of January as the National School Nurse Day.
+This association aimed to advance school nursing practice and promote the good health of all school-age children.
+In 1974, President Ford declared the fourth Wednesday of January as National School Nurse Day.
 Nowadays, this holiday aims to recognize and celebrate school nurses for their hard work in taking care of students.

-As mentioned earlier, the National School Nurse Day is celebrated every Wednesday of the National Nurses Week.
+As mentioned earlier, National School Nurse Day is celebrated every Wednesday of National Nurses Week.
 This means that the dates of celebration for this holiday are as follows: